Bam Dev Gautam: Merger to CPN (UML)

 The party failed to get a single seat in House in next election.
-Later, Bam Dev Gautam again joined the CPN(UML).

-On 31 August 2008, Bam Dev Gautam was appointed as the Deputy Prime Minister and Home Minister in the Maoist-led Coalition Government.
+Later, Bam Dev Gautam again joined the CPN (UML).
+On 31 August 2008, Bam Dev Gautam was appointed as the Deputy Prime Minister and Home Minister in the Maoist-led coalition government.

 In federal democratic republican Nepal

 In February 2009, Bam Dev Gautam was elected one of the vice-chairman of CPN(UML) in Butwal General Convention.
 On 2 May 2010 during Maoist protests, Bam Dev Gautam called for the Prime Minister to resign to end the current political stalemate.
 He was a member of the 2nd Nepalese Constituent Assembly.
-He won the Bardia–1 and Pyuthan-1 seat in CA assembly, 2013 from the Communist Party of Nepal (Unified Marxist–Leninist).
+He won bot the seats he contested Bardia 1 and Pyuthan 1 in CA assembly, 2013 from the CPN (UML).

 2017-present

-In the he was defeated by Sanjay Gautam of Nepali Congress inspire of left alliance forged between CPN (UML) and CPN (Maoist Centre).
-Presently, he is a member of National Assembly nominated by President on recomentadion of council of ministers.
+In 2022 he was defeated by Sanjay Gautam of Nepali Congress inspite of left alliance forged between CPN (UML) and CPN (Maoist Centre).
+Presently, Gautam serves as member of National Assembly nominated by President on recommendation of council of ministers.